-The following sections specify questions you should ask while reading a report of an omics-based clinical study.
+The following sections specify questions to be considered while reading a report of an omics-based clinical study.
 We review the importance of such questions, and common pitfalls to watch for.
-If you are planning or reporting on an omics-based trial, answers to these questions should be made clear to the reader.
-Formal efforts to guide reporting have been developed, such as the REMARK checklist (1), the GRIPS statement (2), and a the omics checklist (3).
-Our review reflects these efforts through the readers’ lens.
+In the planning or reporting of an omics-based trial, answers to these questions should be made clear to the reader.
+Formal efforts to guide reporting have been developed, such as the REMARK checklist (1), the GRIPS statement (2), and an omics checklist (3).

 Terminology

-An omics-based test, or simple an omics test, is a mapping from the set of features on the omics assay to a single number.
+An omics-based test, or simply an omics test, is a mapping from the set of features on the omics assay to a single number.
 This number can be a binary value, such as good or poor prognosis, or it can provide a continuous scale, such as a risk score.
 It must be feasible to perform the test on an individual patient basis, by measuring the omics assay on the individual’s tissue.
-The assay generates lots of measurements, which we will refer to as features, and then fixed mathematical calculations are done to transform the many features into the single test value.
+The assay generates a multitude of measurements, which we will refer to as features, and then fixed mathematical calculations are done to transform the many features into the single test value.
 Examples of such features are gene expression values, protein expression measurements, or genetic mutations.
 We use the term specimens to refer to individual patient tissues or fluids on which the assay would be run.
 We use the term sample in the statistical sense, meaning a group of individuals randomly selected from a population.

 Investigators determine the way that the mathematical calculations are done in the development phase.
 Often, there is a complete sample which is randomly allocated into development and validation sub-samples.
-These are also sometimes referred to as training and test sets of samples. reportA may cover only one of the two steps.
+These are also sometimes referred to as training and test sets of samples.
 At the end of the development phase, the model for the mathematical calculations is fixed and the algorithm is locked down.

 That model is evaluated definitively in the validation phase in a completely independent sample.
 In order for the validation to be unbiased and definitive, it is imperative that no information from the validation sample leaks into the development phase.
 The validation should mimic realistic clinical use as much as possible, and that means that no further refinement to the test is allowed based on the observed results.

+A given study may cover only one of the many steps and the entire process may be reported across multiple peer-reviewed publications.
+For example, at least 4 key publications were devoted to the development and validation of Oncotype DX, which is a commercially available omics-based prognostic test used in breast cancer (4-7).

 What is the intended clinical use?